Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 * Marketing
 * Financial

 With this in mind it becomes an important facet to retain the core logic of these equations, as open.
 In order to assist in the proliferation of ideas.
-Nevertheless in this memorandum of understanding.
-And as the world is littered with twats, all services which are rendered to provide tailored solutions, i.e derivative works based upon these equations.
+Nevertheless in this memorandum of understanding , the current web is a world littered with twats.
+Therefore services which are rendered to provide tailored solutions, i.e derivative works based upon these equations.
 Will be published, inclusive of a detailed summary of delivery.
-Which inturn becomes a public record and therefore reference of all core logic assigned to that particular project.
+In order to create a public record of reference and core logic.
 This structure is created in order to lower the threshold and mitigate against IP or data theft.
 And that is all.

-All corporate and commercial framing of products or works, derived from these equations.
-Will require a NDA agreement and a secure development environment, when related to the inclusion of web technologies.
-And this implies the transmission of information.
+All commercial works derived from these equations.
+Due to the above constraints, NDA agreements are unassignable.

 ---